Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 ### Duration: 80 minutes

-In this lab, you'll be verifying and creating APIs in the deployed API Management service to update the Docker image for the Recommendation service.
-The revision of the Recommendation service from the Azure Kubernetes services encapsulates the meticulous approach to maintaining and optimizing containerized applications within the project's scope.
+In this lab, you'll be validating and configuring APIs within the deployed API Management service, specifically aimed at updating the Docker image for the Recommendation service.
+This process underscores the importance of maintaining and optimizing containerized applications hosted on Azure Kubernetes Service (AKS).
+By revising the Recommendation service through AKS,

 ### Task 1: Verify the deployed API Management service and create an API